Indicia-Team/indicia-docs/site-building/iform/prebuilt-forms/sample-details.rst

 Controls availabe are as follows:

-[record details]
+[sample details]
 """"""""""""""""

-Draws the record details section of the page, including a list of attribute name/value pairs including custom attributes.
+Draws the sample details section of the page, including a list of attribute name/value pairs including custom attributes.
 Options include:

   * fieldsToExcludeIfLoggedOut - array of field names to skip if the user is anonymous.
   * outputFormatting - set to true to enable auto-formatting HTML for new lines and hyperlinks in text custom attribute values.

-[photos]
-""""""""

-Outputs a set of photo thumbnails for the record, with click to show the original image in a popup.

 [sample photos]
 """""""""""""""

-Outputs a set of photo thumbnails for the record's sample, with click to show the original image in a popup.
+Outputs a set of photo thumbnails for the sample, with click to show the original image in a popup.

 [parent sample photos]
 """"""""""""""""""""""

+Outputs a set of photo thumbnails for the sample's parent sample (e.g. the transect for a transect section), with click to show the original image in a popup.

 [map]
 """""

-A map showing the record.
+A map showing the sample.

-[comments]
-""""""""""

-[previous determinations]
-"""""""""""""""""""""""""

-[occurrence associations]
-"""""""""""""""""""""""""

 [login]
 """""""

-[block]
-"""""""

-A control for rendering a Drupal block.

-Options are:
-* @title - output a block title.
-* @module - machine name of the module providing the block.
-* @block - machine name of the block.
+[records grid]
+""""""""""""""

+A report grid of records recorded as part of this sample.

+[records list]
+""""""""""""""

+[sample details]
+""""""""""""""""

 [buttons]
 """""""""